hurxx018/MLE_MSAZ_ND_CapstoneProject/README.md

 ### Results

 The AutoML found out the best performance model of VotingEnsemble with the accuracy of 0.86.
-It consists of 7 sub-models which are weighted by a constant value 1/7~0.14
+It consists of 7 sub-models which are weighted by a constant value of 1/7.

 Screenshots of the `RunDetails` widget display how the AutoML make a progress in finding out the best model.
 ![Rundetail_1](./images/automl_rundetails_01.png)